Code-Institute-Submissions/ms1-go2snow/README.md

 #### Version Control:
 - [Github](https://github.com/) - Used to store the code and using Github Pages to deploy the website.
-- [Gitpod](https://gitpod.io/) - Used as the primary version control IDE for development to further push and commit code to Gihub
+- [Gitpod](https://gitpod.io/) - Used as the primary version control IDE for development to further push and commit code to Gihub.

 #### Other:
 - [Code Institute Course Content](https://courses.codeinstitute.net/) - Primary source of learning code.
 - [ChromeDevTools](https://developers.google.com/web/tools/chrome-devtools) - Used frequently to detect any issues/bugs or layout differences.